 The Trust has always operated on minimum costs with only one paid staff, and income [derived from use of the facilities created] exceeds expenditure.

 Profitable operation has allowed the trust to fund many local good causes, and to accumulate financial reserves.

 The Scouts continue to benefit from use of the building, on very favourable terms.

-By 2012, the Trust under the leadership of Jo Churchill, the current chairman, decided that sufficient funds had been accumulated to transform the 26-meter high tower.
+By 2012, the Trust under the leadership of Jo Churchill decided that sufficient funds had been accumulated to transform the 26-meter high tower.
 This now offers a viewing platform for public use that is accessed via 126 steps up a narrow spiral stone staircase, and commands an all-round view of the area.